rubenfiszel/master-thesis/th1/2017-08-16-thesis-part-1.md

 ### Bayesian inference

-Bayesian inference is a method of statistical inference in which Bayes' theorem is used to update the probability for a hypothesis as more evidence or information becomes available.
+Bayesian inference is a method of statistical inference in which Bayes' theorem is used to update the probability for a hypothesis when more evidence or information becomes available.
 In this Bayes setting, the prior is the estimated distribution of the previous state at time $t-1$, the likelihood correspond to the likelihood of getting the new data from the sensor given the prior and finally, the posterior is the updated estimated distribution.

 ### Model

-The kalman filter requires that both the model process and the measurement process are **linear gaussian**.
+The Kalman filter requires that both the model process and the measurement process are **linear gaussian**.
 Linear gaussian processes are of the form:
 $$\mathbf{x}_t = f(\mathbf{x}_{t-1}) + \mathbf{w}_t$$
 where $f$ is a linear function and $\mathbf{w}_t$ a gaussian process: it is sampled from an arbitrary gaussian distribution.

 The Kalman filter is a direct application of bayesian inference.
 It combines the prediction of the distribution given the estimated prior state and the state-transition model.

 $$\mathbf{x}_t = \mathbf{F}_t \mathbf{x}_{t-1} + \mathbf{B}_t \mathbf{u}_t + \mathbf{w}_t $$